SkoolNotes/Taproot/2020HIST201/KBxSomethingElse.md

 Support and service bundles that help you manage and improve your Gatsby sites and apps.

-freedom
+Freedom
 Easton Financial (“Easton”) is dedicated to help bring the freedom that comes with mobility to those who have been left behind.
-We’re focused on providing financing for Wheelchair Accessible Vehicles with the flexibility most banks aren’t built for.
+We’re focused on providing financing for Wheelchair Accessible Vehicles with the flexibility most banks are’nt built for.

-accessability
+Accessibility
 Our mission is to offer loans at competitive rates so that everyone can afford a wheelchair accessible vehicle.
 We have our own pool of capital that we deploy to reach those who are overlooked by other lenders.

-technology
+Technology
 With 20+ years of experience in the financial industry and by applying a combination of technology and a personal touch, we set ourselves apart from the competition.